JoshHarrington/stockcube_ruby/README.md

 4. For first use, run `npm install && npm start`
 5. At all other times, only run `npm start`
 6. Use proxy address provided, shown in terminal window

-## To dos
-Find all to dos on the [General tasks project](https://github.com/JoshHarrington/stockcube_ruby/projects/1) board

-## Points to consider
-- Are physical devices needed?
-	- Order Ardunio/Raspberry Pi kit for physical prototyping
-	- Figure out how physical device would update data in db, api call?
-	- What happens if physical device records data but is not connected to a stock ingredient?
-	- The user needs a method of reviewing all physical devices connected with account
-- Sponsorship / Funding?